AAC&U Style Guide

 Using dashes: To create an en dash in Microsoft Word, type Ctrl + Num- (the control key and the minus key on the number keypad).
 To create an em dash in Microsoft Word, type Ctrl + Alt + Num- (the control key and the alt key and the minus key on the number keypad).

-Run-in lists (CMS 6.123) frequently use numerals or letters enclosed in parentheses to mark divisions.
-Chicago style specifies (1) that "no punctuation precedes the first parenthesis if the last word of the introductory material is a verb or a preposition"; (2) that "if the introductory material forms a grammatically complete sentence, a colon should precede the first parenthesis"; and (3) that "items are separated by commas unless any of the items require internal commas, in which case all the items should be separated by semicolons."
+Run-in lists frequently use numerals or letters enclosed in parentheses to mark divisions (CMS 6.129).
+Chicago style specifies that "if the introductory material forms a grammatically complete sentence, a colon should precede the first parenthesis"; and that "the items are separated by commas unless any of the items requires internal commas, in which case all the items will usually need to be separated by semicolons."

-- Listed items that follow after the colon do not begin with a capital letter and do not have closing punctuation unless they are complete sentences.
+- Unless they are complete sentences, listed items that follow after the colon can begin with a lowercase letter and do not have closing punctuation.

 - If the listed items are numbered, a period follows the number and each listed item begins with a capital letter.

 - If a listed item runs beyond one line, the second line aligns with the first word in the first line after the number or bullet.

 In a vertical list that completes a sentence (CMS 6.131)

 - no colon is used after the introductory material;

 - the first words of the listed items do not begin with capital letters, even if numbered;